lennym/mintsauce/README.md

 * `arn` - The ARN of the invoked function
 * `region` The AWS region of the lambda
 * `account` - The account id of the lambda function

+Additionally the original `event` and `context` are available on properties with the same names.

 ### `response`